LutzGue/songblueprint/README.md

 ## Examples
 ### Input (TXT-file)
 It's super easy to edit.
-Just open the notepad and bring it into a simple structure and write it down quickly like this example:
+Just open the notepad and bring it into a simple structure, write it down quickly and add some propabilities comma separated like in this example:
 ```
 cadV
     cadV_type1, 10